-Goodwill primarily comprises sales growth, new customers and expected synergies arising from the acquisitions.
-Goodwill is allocated to respective cash generating units.
+For the purpose of the impairment testing, goodwill was allocated to the respective cash generating units based on the respective enterprise values.

 Management has assessed that no impairment loss is required to be recognised against goodwill at the reporting date.